Love Lounge Question

 Moving on though, I’m utmost sorry if I’ve misunderstood your situation so I’ll get to what I feel you want me to tackle.
-Erectile dysfunction and intimacy may seem like a big problem to you but it really isn’t.
-And there are countless ways to get around it (here’s a blog we wrote with practical advice).
+ED may seem like a big problem to you but it really isn’t and there are countless ways to get around it (here’s a blog we wrote with practical advice).

 Just because you may not (at least without medical aid) have penetrative sex doesn’t mean you can’t engage be creative with your partner/s in a sexual activity, and it definitely doesn’t make you undesirable.
 And, if you are thinking about your own needs, the male body has several erogenous zones other than the penis.
 Have fun discovering them or ask your lover/s to help you discover them – this will both give you pleasure and maybe be ‘kinda hot’ for the other person too!

 And lastly, please don’t let your impairments make you feel you have to fake a different sexuality.
 At ETUK we promote diversity to every extreme and if you know you’re gay/bi, or even just have an inkling, we couldn’t say “Go for it!” loud enough.
 But you’ve said you’re straight so I have to deduce it’s women whom you desire, therefore you must feed this desire!
 If you are definite about your sexuality (and please ignore this completely if you’re not) short-changing it will only feel unsatisfying and unrewarding.
 There are women out there who will want you (not to mention the one at home!), you just need to be confident you can give them what you want.
 And you can!